visserle/AnkiOps/README.md

 ## Advantages

-- **User-friendly**: Edit Anki decks as highly readable Markdown files
+- ✏️ Edit Anki decks as highly readable Markdown files
-- **Full Anki support**: Two-way sync of notes, note types, decks and media files
+- 🔄 Two-way sync of notes, note types, decks and media files
-- **Performance**: Sync thousands of notes in under a second
+- ⚡ Sync thousands of notes in under a second
-- **Customization**: Define your own note types and card templates
+- ⚙️ Define your own note types and card templates
-- **Automation**: Improve your flashcards with programmable LLM tasks
+- ✨ Improve your flashcards with programmable LLM tasks
-- **Collaboration**: Share decks on GitHub and collaborate with others
+- 👥 Share decks on GitHub and collaborate with others

 ## How It Works

 ### Markdown Files

-In a deck file, each note is separated by a blank line, three dashes, and another blank line:
+One Markdown file is one deck.
+Each note is separated by a blank line, three dashes, and another blank line:

 ```markdown
 Q: Question text here